I will bless the Lord at all times. His praise shall continually be in my mouth. Psalm 34:1

 30 Moses said to the Israelites, “See, the Lord has called by name, Bezalel the son of Uri, the son of Hur, of the tribe of Judah.
 31 He has filled him with the Spirit of the Lord, in wisdom, in understanding, in knowledge, and in all kinds of workmanship; 32 and to make skillful designs, to work in gold, in silver, in bronze, 33 in cutting of stones for setting and in carving of wood, to work in all kinds of skillful workmanship.

 34 He has put in his heart the ability to teach, both he and Oholiab, the son of Ahisamach, of the tribe of Dan.
-35 He has filled his heart with wisdom to perform all manner of work, of the engraver, of the skillful workman, and of the embroiderer, in blue, in purple, in scarlet, and in fine linen, and of the weaver; of those who do any workmanship or artistic design.”
+35 He has filled his heart with wisdom to perform all manner of work: of the engraver, the skillful workman, and the embroiderer, in blue, in purple, in scarlet, and in fine linen, and of the weaver: of those who do any workmanship or artistic design.”

 The Tabernacle Underwritten

 1 “Bezalel and Oholiab shall work with everyone who has wisdom in his craft, in whom the Lord has put wisdom and understanding to know how to do all the work for the service of the sanctuary, according to all that the Lord has commanded.”

-3 They received from Moses all the offering which the Israelites had brought for the work of the service of the sanctuary, with which to make it.
+3 They received from Moses, all of the offering which the Israelites had brought for the work of the service of the sanctuary, with which to make it.
 They kept bringing freewill offerings to him every morning.

 4 All the wise men, who performed all the work of the sanctuary, each came from the work which he was doing.
 5 They spoke to Moses, saying, “The people have brought much more than enough for the service of the work which the Lord commanded to make.”